Extreme value theory for singular subspace estimation in the matrix denoising model: Main results: distributional theory and hypothesis testing

 where $H_{\rho,1}, \dots, H_{\rho,n}$ denote i.i.d. copies of $H_{\rho}$.
 Thus, if $(\alpha_{1,n})_{n \ge 1}$ and $(\beta_{1,n})_{n \ge 1}$ are real-valued sequences such that the left-hand side of \cref{body-eq:generalized-gamma-sequences-scaling} converges in distribution to an extreme value distribution as $n \to \infty$, then $(\rho\alpha_{1,n})_{n \ge 1}$ and $(\rho\beta_{1,n})_{n \ge 1}$ are corresponding normalizing sequences for $H_{\rho}$ such that the right-hand side of \cref{body-eq:generalized-gamma-sequences-scaling} converges in distribution to the same extreme value distribution, irrespective of whether $\rho$ changes with $n$.
-We make crucial use of this property which serves as a bridge between our high-dimensional model setting and classical techniques in extreme value theory. \end{remark}
+Consequently, the normalizing sequences for the maximum of $H$ can be obtained by first using classical techniques in extreme value theory to compute the normalizing sequences for the maximum of $H_{1}$ and then rescaling by $\sqrt{\lambda_{1}}$. \end{remark}

 Below, \cref{body-theorem:CDF-bounds} bounds the Kolmogorov--Smirnov distance between the cumulative distribution function of the statistic $\tstat$ and that of the standard Gumbel distribution, yielding a non-asymptotic distributional guarantee that strengthens \cref{body-theorem:Gumbel-convergence}.
 The proof of \cref{body-theorem:CDF-bounds} is provided in \suppref{supp-pf:CDF-bounds}.